-Patients, who evaluate their visit at the doctor are more willing not to give bribes and tend to think that they will not ensure better service.
-Also, they are more willing to recommend that health care institution to their family members and friends – it was shown in social design experiment in Vilnius city’s Lazdynai clinic – the first of such kind in the EU – which was made by “Transparency International” Lithuania in 2016.
+Patients, who evaluate their visit at the doctor are more willing not to give bribes and tend to think that bribery will not ensure better service.
+Also, they are more inclined to recommend that health care institution to their family members and friends – it was shown in the social design experiment in Vilnius city’s Lazdynai clinic – the first of such kind in the EU – implemented by Transparency International Lithuania in 2016.

 Please find more information here.